 Giving Juice To a Newborn Baby – Yes Or No?

 I would not give juice to such a young little lady for several reasons:

-Her stomach is meant to digest breast milk and her body needs all the nutrition available in breast milk or formula.
+- Her stomach is meant to digest breast milk or formula and her body needs all the nutrition available in breast milk or formula.
 Juice can be filled with some vitamins, often vitamin C, but more than that, there really isn’t much in there for the baby to thrive upon.
-Since babies tummies are very small, it is essential that everything they eat is very nutritious.
+Since babies’ tummies are very small, it is essential that everything they eat is very nutritious.
 Giving juice to a newborn baby may lead to malnutrition or anemia.

-Some research indicates that too much juice has been associated with children becoming short and obese later on in childhood.
+- Some research indicates that too much juice early in life has been associated with children becoming short and obese later on in childhood.

-I know very well how exhausting it can be with a little baby that wants to eat all the time.
-But it is completely normal and it passes.
+I know very well how exhausting it can be with a little baby who wants to eat all the time.
+But the behavior is completely normal and it passes.
 Six weeks is a growth spurt, so she will need more food now than even just a week ago.
 Increase the amount of formula you give her instead of adding juice.
 She needs it to continue her very rapid growth.

 Even if it is exhausting, it is also (looking back) a very short period of time.
-Even within just a month you little girl isn’t that newborn any more, but instead likely to be a chubby little giggling baby...
+Even within just a month, your little girl isn’t that newborn anymore, but instead likely to be a chubby little giggling baby… Hang in there!

 |We have changed to a new commenting system.
 Add your comments below or return to Baby Feeding Q&A.|